openhwgroup/cv32e40x/docs/user_manual/source/control_status_registers.rst

 | 31:0  | RO (0x0) | Always return 0                                                  |
 +-------+----------+------------------------------------------------------------------+

-|corev| does not support the features requiring whis registers.
+|corev| does not support the features requiring this register.
 Writes are ignored and reads will always return zero.

 Machine Context Register (``mcontext``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~